EternityForest/awesome-standards/README.md

 Not actually a knot, but it is the best way to coil up and store rope and cabling.

+## Carabiners

+Very cheap and useful with a few limitations.
+Untrusted ones that are not specifically rated for such must not be used for climbing applications.

+The very cheapest metal ones break if bent backwards even slightly, an internal spring piece snaps out of place, and they are very hard to fix.
+It is surprisingly easy to do this without meaning to.

+Plastic "Grimlock" carabiners are additionally compatible with MOLLE webbing.
+They are said to be intentionally designed to beeak under very heavy loads to prevent trapping or injuring people in accidents.
+Likely unwise to use for shock loads.

+Non locking S biners may not be completely reliable, some report losing their stuff with some versions.

 ## Misc Materials